 Most business owners think of tax planning as a way to shrink their tax bill.
 That’s only part of the picture.
 Strategic tax planning uses saved tax dollars as capital for reinvestment—turning what would have been a government payment into fuel for growth.

 Consider the difference.
 A typical approach might involve paying $100,000 in fees to save $30,000 in taxes.
 Leveraged tax planning, on the other hand, might help you pay $100,000 and save $200,000.
-Those freed-up dollars can fund new hires, marketing campaigns, or equipment purchases that compound your growth over time.
+Those freed-up dollars can fund new hires, marketing campaigns, technology investments, or equipment purchases that compound your growth over time.

 Cash Flow Optimization and Working Capital Management